Automating Incident Reporting

 ‘Safety first’ should be the motto of every employer.
 Learn how to enhance the safety and security level of your organization, analyze recent incidents, and prevent them from recurring with this airSlate Academy course.

 About this course:

-By the end of the course, you will be able to build incident reporting workflows in airSlate using no-code Bots, drag-and-drop documents and forms, and integrate it with any system of record.
+By the end of the course, you will be able to build an automated incident reporting workflow in airSlate without any coding skills.

 What does this course cover?

 This course provides comprehensive explanations and detailed guidelines on how to set up an automated incident reporting workflow from A to Z. At the end of the course, you’ll be able to apply the acquired knowledge in practice by building your own workflow to experience how fast and simple the process is.

 We created this course to help businesses quickly and efficiently respond to work-related incidents, maintain a safe environment at the workplace, and prevent such incidents from recurring.

 Who can enroll?